react-cosmos/react-cosmos/docs/getting-started/next.md

 ### Limitations

 - Only [Component Fixtures](../usage/fixtures.md#component-fixtures) fixtures can be exported from a fixture module with the `'use client'` descriptor.
 That's because Client fixture modules are passed _as is_ to the Server render tree and their exports are expected to be components by design.
-While [Node Fixtures](../usage/fixtures.md#node-fixtures) and [Multi-Fixtures](../usage/fixtures.md#multi-fixtures) cannot be used in Client fixtures, all Cosmos fixture formats as supported in Server fixtures.
+While [Node Fixtures](../usage/fixtures.md#node-fixtures) and [Multi-Fixtures](../usage/fixtures.md#multi-fixtures) cannot be used in Client fixtures, all Cosmos fixture formats are supported in Server fixtures.

 ## Static Export